History of the Southern United States

 After the dissolving of a Populist movement in the 1890s that attempted to unite working-class blacks and whites Segregation laws were implemented all across the region by 1900.
 Compared to the North, the Southern United States lost its previous political and economic power and fell behind the rest of the United States for decades.
 Its agricultural economy was often based on Sharecropping practices.
 The New Deal and World War II brought about a generation of Liberal Southerners within the Democratic Party that looked to accelerate development.

 Black Americans and their allies resisted Jim Crow and Segregation, initially with the Great Migration and later the civil rights movement.
 From a political and legal standpoint, many of these aims were realized by the Supreme Court's ruling on Brown v.
-Board and the Civil Rights Act of 1964.
+Board of Education and the Civil Rights Act of 1964.
 Civil Rights coupled with the collapse of Black Belt agriculture has led some historians to postulate that a 'New South' based on Free Trade, Globalization, and cultural diversity has emerged.
 Meanwhile, the South has influenced the rest of the United States in a process called Southernization.
-The legacy of Slavery and Jim Crow continue to impact the region, which by the 21st century was the most populous area of the United States.
+The legacy of Slavery and Jim Crow continue to impact the region, which by the 21st century is the most populous area of the United States.